 Cathie James, Master of Ceremonies at St Michael & All Angels, writes:

-2019 is the 80th anniversary of the outbreak of the Second World War in September 1939 – a war that brought conflict much closer to home and in which the streets of Bedford Park were not unscathed.
+2020 is the 75th anniversary of the end of the Second World War in September 1945 – a war that brought conflict much closer to home and in which the streets of Bedford Park were not unscathed.

 What do we know of St Michael’s during the war years and how did it fare during the bombing of London?